reflex-mev/reflex/website/docs/integration/overview.md

 # Integration Overview

-Learn how to integrate Reflex Protocol into your DeFi protocol to capture and distribute MEV fairly among your users.
+Learn how to integrate Reflex into your DeFi protocol to capture and distribute MEV fairly among your users.

 ## 🎯 Integration Types